NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

-allows the data buffers used for the computation within the OpenCL framework and already allocated on the client to be directly shared with the OpenGL framework in order to be used for the graphics rendition by the client itself: the advantage of this is the usage of the fast GPU memory of the client for both computational and graphics purposes, without using the memory space of the host.
+allows the data buffers used for the computation within the OpenCL framework and already allocated on the client to be directly shared with the OpenGL framework in order to be used for the graphics rendition by the client itself: the advantage of this is the usage of the fast NU_GPU memory of the client for both computational and graphics purposes, without using the memory space of the host.

 Moreover, the host can also directly render some graphics on the OpenGL GUI via the OpenGL